JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

-The complete, open-source blueprint for the world's first food synthesizer is public.
+### The complete, open-source blueprint for the world's first food synthesizer is public.
 The race to build it has started.

-I'm not seeking a partner for validation.
-I'm identifying the first company with the vision and capability to claim the title.
+I'm not seeking a partner, validation or any type of grant any longer. the strings of your *'profit play'* are now plainly visible, the train has left the station, you are now in constant damage control. it was once a theory you mocked, denied and even refused to respond to, but now it's a validated and flawless blueprint, each day you ignore It is another day you cause human suffrage, the cause is your profit streams, it has already cost you souls and now it will cost your reputations aswell!

-The first organization to successfully build and demonstrate this system will be globally recognized as the pioneer that brought post-scarcity food production into reality.
+# The first organization to successfully build and demonstrate this system will be globally recognized as the pioneer that brought post-scarcity food production into reality.
 The PR, investor interest, and place in history are the real prizes.

-The blueprint is the entry ticket.
+# The blueprint is the entry ticket.
 The race is on.
 Are you building?

-Food Output Examples
+## Food Output Examples

-rice and fresh salad
+# rice and fresh salad
 ![Commercial Model 1 - Complete Meal](./Images/Commercial-model1.png)

-Pizza
+# Pizza
 ![Commercial Model 2 - Custom Structure](./Images/Commercial-model2.png)

-Creamy mash potato, steak and gravy
+# Creamy mash potato, steak and gravy
 ![Commercial Model 3 - Color Optimized](./Images/Commercial-model3.png)

-This document contains the complete, commercial-ready build plans for the OpenSourceTerraCore TC-1 countertop food synthesizer.
+## This document contains the complete, commercial-ready build plans for the OpenSourceTerraCore TC-1 countertop food synthesizer.

-The system is released under a dual-license model designed to prevent corporate enclosure while enabling widespread use:
+# The system is released under a dual-license model designed to prevent corporate enclosure while enabling widespread use:

 1. COMMERCIAL LICENSE: This specific TC-1 design and its associated branding are released under a Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0 license.
 This allows for free building, personal use, and community distribution, but restricts mass commercial production for profit without a separate agreement.
 2. OPEN CORE: The fundamental physics, core mechanics, and biological processes are open source and can be implemented under OSI-compliant terms for derivative creations.